-Today's managers are frequently confronted with situations that require them to make decisions that involve consideration of both a business legal & amp; ethical obligations.
-The course will address a series of current workplace issues that raise both legal & amp; ethical questions: Whistleblowing (duties of loyalty & amp; confidentiality); Privacy in the workplace (surveillance of employees, electronic communication & amp; social media); diversity issues (maternity leaves, treatment of LGBT employees); workplace health & amp; safety issues; environmental impact; advertising; product safety & amp; ownership of intellectual property.
+Today's managers are frequently confronted with situations that require them to make decisions that involve consideration of both a business' legal and ethical obligations.
+The course will address a series of current workplace issues that raise both legal and ethical questions: whistleblowing (duties of loyalty and confidentiality); privacy in the workplace (surveillance of employees, electronic communication and social media); diversity issues (maternity leaves, treatment of LGBT employees); workplace health and safety issues; environmental impact; advertising; product safety and ownership of intellectual property.
 For each topic, students will be taught the relevant US law and then challenged to engage in an ethical analysis of hypothetical and real life situations by applying various ethical theories.
 The course will help managers to identify, analyze and address developing legal issues in order to avoid potential liability and to maintain ethical integrity within a competitive global marketplace.

-LA 730 Real Estate Law (3 credit(s))
+LA 730 Real Estate Law (3 credits)